 Funlab has adopted the position proposed by the Privacy Commissioner that a young person is able to give their consent when he or she has a sufficient understanding and maturity to understand what is being proposed.
 Where Funlab is aware that it is gathering information from a minor, Funlab will obtain consent from a legal guardian for the collection of the information.
 Where this is not possible, Funlab's staff will make a determination as to the minor's understanding of why the Personal Information is being collected, before deciding to collect that information.

-(a) We will only transfer personal information about an individual to someone who is in a foreign country if:
+We will only transfer Personal Information about an individual to someone who is in a foreign country if:

-(i) we reasonably believe that the recipient of the information is subject to a law, or binding scheme, which effectively overall upholds principles for protection of the information that are substantially similar to the Australian Privacy Principles, and there are mechanisms that an individual can access to take action to enforce that law or binding scheme;
+- we reasonably believe that the recipient of the information is subject to a law, or binding scheme, which effectively overall upholds principles for protection of the information that are substantially similar to the Australian Privacy Laws, and there are mechanisms that an individual can access to take action to enforce that law or binding scheme;

-(iii) the individual has been expressly informed that if they consent to the transfer, paragraph 8(a)(i) will not apply, and the individual consents to the transfer.
+- the individual has been expressly informed that if they consent to the transfer, paragraph (a) will not apply, and the individual consents to the transfer.